For Mediators:

 Mediators are drawn from diverse backgrounds and disciplines.
 Mediation may take place as a result of Court or Tribunal referral, pre-litigation schemes, through industry schemes, community-based schemes as well as through private referral, agency, self or other referral.
 The Approval Standards set out minimum voluntary accreditation requirements and recognise that some mediators who practice in particular areas, and/or with particular models, may choose to develop or comply with additional standards or requirements.
 Mediators may practice as ‘solo’ mediators or may co-mediate with another mediator.

 The Australian Mediation Association (‘AMA’) strongly supports and is committed to the application and implementation of the Australian National Mediator Standards.
-The AMA will be acting as an accreditation body under this scheme taking on the role of a Recognised Mediator Accreditation Body (RMAB).
+The AMA will be acting as an accreditation provider under this scheme taking on the role of a under this scheme taking on the role of a Recognised Accreditation Provider (RAP).

 Your Details